mhagander/gitdeployer/README.md

 variables set:

 `target` specifies the directory to deploy the website to.
+`templates` specifies the directory to deploy raw templates into.

 `branch` specifies the branch name, usually including the remote, for example `origin/master`.